awesumrit/Leetcode-patterns/README.md

 ### Maximum Frequency Stack

 Make stack of stacks and push each element with the current frequency, while popping, decrease frequency and clear stack if size is 0.

+### Substring with Concatenation of All Words

+Sliding window approach